 ‘Unpredictable Sunshine’ was the name of the blog Jess was planning to start to help others who suffered from the same illness.
 Now, this is our way of raising £50,000 through various fundraising activities.

 We miss Jess very much, and this is our way of making sure her memory lives on.
 Now, this is our way of making sure her memory lives on and raising money through various fundraising activities.

 - Baked our asses off in The Great DC Bake Off.

 - Shit ourselves at our very own DC Halloween movie night.

-- Got into the swing of things at the PK Motors charity golf day.
+- Got into the swing of things at several PK Motors charity golf days.

 - Jumped for Jess by chucking ourselves out of a plane.

 - Opened a watering hole called J-Mc’s.